Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 # Module Registration

-You have to override `registerRoutableDestination` in router to register your module's class and it's protocol.
+You have to override `registerRoutableDestination` in router to register your module's class and its protocol.
 All routers' `registerRoutableDestination` will be automatically called when app is launched.

 ## Register destination class